TeamLe-Shop/zordzman-plus-plus/spec/multiplayer_protocol.md

 The above example shows a "map-hash" message, for when the server asks the client if it has a certain map.
 The additional fields specific to that message is inside "entity".

+After the handshake, the server sends over a hash of the current map to the client, who then checks if they have the map or not by running through their directory of maps and seeing if any of their filenames match the hash.

+...